Local SEO. A Complete Guide

 Local SEO Checklist

-If you’re planning to include local SEO in your marketing activities, here’s a list of things you shouldn’t forget:
+If you’re planning to include local SEO activities in your marketing plan, here’s a list of things you shouldn’t forget:

 1. Google My Business

-We can’t talk about local SEO without Google My Business.
+We can’t talk about how to do local SEO without Google My Business.
 It’s absolutely a must-have for any business that has a physical location and operates within a city or region.

 To see a Google My Business profile, enter a business name in Google, and you’ll find it displayed to the right of the search results: